From LimeSurvey Manual

 - Delete survey: Use this button if you want to delete the survey;

 - Quick-translation: Offers quick access to the translation menu.
-Please not that it is accessible only if your survey is multilingual - additional languages have been added besides the base language;
+Please note that it is accessible only if your survey is multilingual - additional languages have been added besides the base language;

 - Reset conditions: All the survey conditions will be removed;

 - Survey logic file: It checks the logic of your survey.
-It is utilized when more advanced features are used within the survey.
+It is utilized when more advanced features are used in the survey.
 For more details, read our wiki section on survey logic;

-- Straight: If this options is used, each question will be allocated a code that corresponds to their order from the survey structure (e.g. Q00001, Q0002, etc.);
+- Straight: If this option is used, each question will be allocated a code that corresponds to their order from the survey structure (e.g. Q00001, Q0002, etc.);

 - Display/Export: For a comprehensive description of this functionality, check our wiki page on LimeSurvey export functionality;